 Research & take stock

-When evaluating your UX, the first thing you'll want to do is better understand UX by compiling the right Resources and information.
-(This guide is a good start!)
+When evaluating your UX, the first thing you'll want to do is better understand UX by compiling the right resources and information (this guide is a good start!).
 In other words, it's difficult to know your score if you don't know the rules of the game.
 That's why you want to give yourself a good basis of knowledge to most accurately assess your website.
-For extra reading on UX in general, feel free to check out the resources section at the end of this guide.

 Keep in mind that you don't want to limit your research to purely bookish endeavors.
 You'll also want to do some knowledge-gathering that’s specific to your business.
 For example: What are your objectives?
 Who is your target audience?
 What is your brand persona?
 The idea here is for you to distill the basics of your business into a document that you can reference when making improvements to your ecommerce website.